mithem/home_automation/README.md

 # home_automation

 A project for home automation.
-That's organizing and compressing homework on miguelsnas and related scripts/programs or otherwise useful but maybe unrelated stuff.
+That's organizing and compressing homework on truenas and related scripts/programs or otherwise useful but maybe unrelated stuff.

 ## Run via docker-compose.yml: